alza-bitz/snowpark-clj/.github/instructions/solution_design.instructions.md

 # Schema layer
 - The internal API for Snowpark schema functions.
 - It should include a function for inferring a Snowpark schema from a coll of Clojure maps and a wrapped session providing write-key-fn.
+- When inferring a schema, map keys must result in a StructField with nullable=true, regardless of the value.
 - It should include a function for creating a Snowpark schema from a Malli schema and a wrapped session providing write-key-fn.
+- When creating a schema from a Malli schema, required keys must result in a StructField with nullable=false, and optional keys must result in a StructField with nullable=true.
 - All schema field name conversions must be done with read-key-fn and write-key-fn functions only.

 # Dataframe layer